Green sea turtle: Physiology and sensory modalities

 Natal homing is an animal's ability to return to its birthplace in order to reproduce.
 Natal homing is found in all species of sea turtles and in other animals such as salmon.
 How these turtles are able to return to their birthplace is an interesting phenomenon.
 Many researchers believe that sea turtles use a process called imprinting, which is a special type of learning that occurs when turtles first hatch that allows them to recognize their native beach.
 There are two types of imprinting that are thought to be the reason turtles can find these beaches.
 The first is the chemical imprinting hypothesis.
 This hypothesis states that much like salmon, sea turtles are able to use olfactory cues and senses to smell their way home.
-However, a problem with this hypothesis is that some turtles travel thousands of miles to return to their native beaches, and the scents from that area aren't likely to travel and be distinguishable from that distance.
+However, a problem with this hypothesis is that some turtles travel thousands of miles to return to their native beaches, and the scents from that area are not likely to travel and be distinguishable from that distance.

 The second hypothesis is the geomagnetic.
 This hypothesis states that as it hatches, a young turtle will imprint on the magnetic field of the beach they are born on.
 This hypothesis strongly correlates to the method which sea turtles use to navigate the earth.

 In order to tolerate the constant heat loss in the water, sea turtles have the ability to shunt blood away from tissues that are tolerant of low oxygen levels toward the heart, brain, and central nervous system.
 Other mechanisms include basking on warm beaches and producing heat through their activity and movements of their muscles.
 Basking turtles sometimes look like they are crying because behind the turtles eye is the lachrymal gland which stores excess salt from the sea water, which then expels through the turtles eye.
 In the winter months, turtles living at higher latitudes can hibernate for a short period in the mud.